WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 @SecondarySelection | Refers to a selection submitted by a player through a prompt.
 ^All | Refers to all roles
 ``​`<RoleName>`​`` | Constant role
-%Role[N]% | Refers to a role stored as host information.
+%Role[any]% | Refers to a role stored as host information.
+Replace [any] with any text or nothing.

 The advanced role selector has the format ^(Property:Value) and searches for roles where a certain property matches a certain value.
 For example, `^(Cat:Killing)` will return all killing roles.
 All properties may be inverted using an `!` at the start of the value, e.g. `^(Team:!Townsfolk)` will return all roles who's are __not__ part of townsfolk.